Emmanuel326/Emmanuel326.github.io/README.md

 I think about computers from the bottom up.

 Not because it is fashionable, but because the bottom is where the truth lives.
-Everything above it eventually lies.
+Everything above it eventually abstracted away and i hate bloat.

 This page exists to explain *how I look at systems*, not to enumerate what I have built.